davidptsmith/MazeSolvingBashScripts/README.md

 ## Tasks

-You should clone the repository at
-<https://github.com/cits4407/assignment1>, which contains a copy of the
-`maze_gen` script, as well as some tools we will use for testing your programs.

-It also contains files containing "stubs" for the scripts you will need to write – these are script files which currently do very little, and which you will need to fill in code for.
-These are called "`quality-check-script-01.sh`", "`quality-check-script-02.sh`", and so on.

 The scripts all should read from standard input, and output their results to standard output.
 In general, they should just print the word "`yes`" if the maze they are given passes the rules they are designed to